flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 We can also choose to set a `FLEX TO TEMP` for the flight.
 The example we are using today is 60 degrees.
 (This will normally be calculated via a pilot's company EFB or other tools).

 * Using the keypad type in `60` and press LSK4R

+!!! tip "What is Flex Temp?"
+    Flex temp is entered into the MCDU enabling the computer to use the pilot specified air temperature to allow for take-off at less than rated thrust.
+This is a method of creating cost savings by increasing engine life resulting in reduced overhaul and fuel costs.
+This value is normally calculated via a pilot's company EFB or other tools.

+    Unfortunately, A320neo performance data for FLEX temp performance calclators alongside other various tools are not pubically available and guarded by Airbus.
+For the purposes of simulation it's important to note the following:

+    {==

+    Valid flex temps are above ISA+29C (44C at sea level) and above current temp, but no higher than ISA+55C (70 C at sea level).
+44-70C valid range.

+    Additionally, a decent rule of thumb for simulation purposes is to use a lower number if heavy or on a short runway and higher for the opposite.

+    ==}

 Our SID chart mentions that the TRANS ALT for this departure is 6000ft.